-The local school board grew out of the town meeting, dating back more than 200 years to the original 13 Colonies.
-Times have changed, but the basic function of school boards today remains the same: to provide local citizen control over education at a point as close to the parent and child as possible.
+The local school board grew out of the town meeting, dating back to the original 13 Colonies.
+Times have changed, but the function of school boards today remains the same: to provide local citizen control over public education, representing the community and its aspirations for its local schools.

-- The ability to work as a member of a team with an open mind and an ability to engage in give-and-take to arrive at a group consensus.
+- The ability to work as a member of a team with an open mind and to engage in give-and-take to arrive at a group consensus.

 - The desire to serve children and the community and a strong belief in the values of public schools and educational success.

 - The recognition that the school district is a large operation and that the board is responsible for seeing that the district is run by highly skilled professionals.

 Certain concerns may need to be forwarded to the attention of the superintendent, especially when matters involve state laws or district-wide policies.